kyeah/kyeh.me/_films/180707_magical-realism.md

 __Magical Realism: Exploring Reality and Agency in the Coming-of-Age Story__<br>
 _Adapted from an essay written in 2015._

-The coming-of-age story is well-known and universal.
+The coming-of-age story is a well-known and oft-relatable narrative tale.
 Detailing a time of trials and triumphs in a young adolescent’s early life, it's been told across numerous artistic mediums and throughout a vast variety of cultures and civilizations.
 The traditional story centers around the growth of an adolescent at a pivotal point in their lifetime, when they learn the cultural norms and